Privacy Policy

 Your personal information rights

-Where you have given us your consent to use your personal information, you can take back that consent at any time.
+Where you have given us your consent to use your personal information, you can withdraw that consent at any time.
 If you do, we will stop using your personal information immediately, unless we collected it for a different purpose (for example, the information is necessary to comply with a legal obligation).
-If you decide to take back your consent, this will not affect the lawfulness of our actions before you made that decision.
-This means that our use of your personal information before you took back your consent remains legal.
+If you decide to withdraw your consent, this will not affect the lawfulness of our actions before you made that decision.
+This means that our use of your personal information before you withdrew your consent remains legal.

-These rights may be limited, for example, if answering your request would reveal personal information about another person or if you ask us to delete information which we are required by law to keep or have important legitimate interests to keep.
+These rights may be limited, for example, if answering your request would reveal personal information about another person or if you ask us to delete information which we are required by law to keep or have important legitimate interests in keeping.

 You also have the right to complain to a data protection authority about how we process your personal information.
 In the UK, the supervisory authority is the Information Commissioner’s Office.